 - Once sliced, return to the fridge for the base to set to make it easier to peel off the greaseproof paper.

 - Depending on the brand and type of biscuits you use to make this easy hedgehog slice, you may have half a packet of biscuits leftover.
 For recipes to use the leftover biscuits, see the suggested no bake recipes above the recipe card below, or use them as a biscuit base like in this banoffee pie.
+If you only have a few biscuits leftover, these Digestive S’mores are a fun recipe to use them up.

 - Fridge: Store in a covered container for up to 5 days.
 You can keep it on the counter or in the fridge.
 I prefer my hedgehog slice to be chewier so I like to keep it in the fridge.